seanox/xml-micro-exchange-js/README.md

 Clients can establish dynamically volatile networks.

 __In this communication are all participants.__
-__No one is server or master, all are equal and no one has to know the other.__
+__No one is a server or master, all are equal and no one has to know the other.__
 __All meet without obligation.__